 One of the biggest issues involved in working with a documented medical condition is the issue of leave.
-Federal laws can ensure that employees with medical conditions get sufficient time off for doctor’s visits and more, but it is crucially important that employees are aware of these rights.
-Without such knowledge, it’s possible that employers could unlawfully prevent an employee from getting the fair treatment they deserve.
+Federal laws can ensure that employees with medical conditions get sufficient time off for doctor’s visits and more, but it is crucially important that employees are aware of what FMLA is and of these rights.
+Without such knowledge, it’s possible that employers could unlawfully prevent an employee from knowing about FMLA requirements and getting the fair treatment they deserve.

-What is leave and why are employees entitled to it?
+What is FMLA leave and why are employees entitled to it?

 Leave is quite simple in theory.
 In reference to employment, it refers to time off.
 Specific laws govern the types of leave available for workers in the U.S. as well as eligibility requirements and special circumstances which may warrant exceptions to general rules concerning leave.

 One such federal law is the Family and Medical Leave Act (FMLA).
-The FMLA outlines the general provisions for employees who need time off to care themselves or close relatives due to serious medical conditions.
+FMLA requirements outline the general provisions for employees who need time off to care themselves or close relatives due to serious medical conditions.

 Another federal law which addresses leave issues is the Americans with Disabilities Act (ADA).
 The ADA covers leave for those with disabilities.
 As defined by the Act, a disability is a condition that substantially limits a major life activity (such as driving, eating, sleeping or even getting out of bed).
-Note that this is different from the FMLA’s ‘serious medical condition’ in a number of ways.
+Note that this is different from the FMLA requirements of a ‘serious medical condition’ in a number of ways.